The 3 Mental Objections Stopping Agents From Getting On Video & How To Defeat It

 You know you’ve built your brand when your name instantly comes to mind when someone thinks of real estate.
 Until then?
 You don’t have a brand.
 The more people that make the mental connection between your name and real estate, the bigger your brand becomes.

 As you create videos consistently over time, you will build a stronger relationship with your local community and SOI.
 This allows you to grow and nurture your SOI and database unlike any other form of marketing.
-Email and direct mail just can’t compete when it comes to the impact video has on your audience.
+Email and direct mail just can’t compete when it comes to the impact video can have on your audience.

 Avoiding the mental obstacle of lacking commitment and irregularity in your advertising is the key to succeeding in real estate video marketing.
 You need to commit your time to creating videos, and then make it your main concern.
 It’s easier than you think!
 How do you get started?
 Put video content creation on the same level of priority and importance as prospecting.